Strange metals and planckian transport in a gapless phase from spatially random interactions: Methods

 \section{Methods}

 This section describes various details of our computational methods.
 Readers who are solely interested in the physics of the problem may safely skip this section.

 We use the HMC method of Ref. \cite{Lunts2023HMC} to efficiently simulate the action of Eq. (\ref{eq:action:g'}).
 Ref. \cite{Lunts2023HMC} simulated the same theory in the clean limit, and we refer the reader to the Methods section of that paper for details on the workings of the algorithm.
-Here, we detail the slight difference of the discretized actions, and the technical improvements over Ref. \cite{Lunts2023HMC} that help us reach the required low temperatures and disorder averaging, while maintaining a large spatial system size.
+Here, we detail the slight difference of the discretized actions, and the technical improvements over Ref. \cite{Lunts2023HMC} that help us reach the required low temperatures and average over several disorder realizations, while maintaining a large spatial system size.

 Once the fermion fields are integrated out, the partition function for the model with a fixed disorder configuration $g'_{\boldsymbol{r}=(x,y)}$ drawn from Eq. (\ref{eq:disorder:dist}) is given by